Cape Erimo 襟裳岬

 The blistering wind can be trying for even the most ardent nature lovers.
 If the weather outside is too rough, warm up in the House of Wind Museum, or Kaze no Yakata.
 Here you can comfortably enjoy the spectacular ocean views from the eight immense windows, search for seals resting on the rocks, or attempt to remain standing in the wind room.

 Be sure to try the fresh seafood at the nearby resthouse and souvenir shop.
-Erimo is most famous for ikura (salmon roe), ika (squid), and kombu (kelp), which you can even have sprinkled on ice cream.
+Erimo is most famous for ikura (trout or salmon roe), ika (squid), and kombu (kelp), which you can even have sprinkled on ice cream.